persondoingstuff/Songtwister/README.md

 # Songtwister
-Twist songs by removing or transforming beats.
+> Twist songs by removing or transforming beats.

+Author: Sigfred Nielsen (persondoingstuff.com)

 A Python script that takes an audio file, the beats per minute count and the position of the first beat, and uses it to apply various effects presets to the audio.